 Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 The Millennium Development Goals (MDGs) have generated tremendous discussion in global policy and academic circles.
 On the one hand, they have been hailed as the most important initiative ever in international development.
 On the other hand, they have been described as a great betrayal of human rights and universal values that has contributed to a depoliticization of development.
 With contributions from scholars from the fields of economics, law, politics, medicine and architecture, this volume sets out to disentangle this debate in both theory and practice.
 It critically examines the trajectory of the MDGs, the role of human rights in theory and practice, and what criteria might guide the framing of the post-2015 development agenda.
 The book is essential reading for anyone interested in global agreements on poverty and development.
 With contributions from scholars from the fields of economics, law, politics, medicine and architecture, this volume disentangles the debate about the Millennium Development Goals (MDGs) in both theory and practice.
 It critically examines the trajectory of the MDGs, the role of human rights in theory and practice, and what criteria might guide the framing of the post-2015 development agenda.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781107515246

 Seller: Ria Christie Collections, Uxbridge, United Kingdom